How to Start Investing: The Quick-Start Order

 Step 1: Build a Small Emergency Fund First

-Before you invest anything beyond your employer's 401(k) match, make sure you have at least one month of essential expenses saved as a cash buffer.
-Investing without an emergency fund means you risk having to sell investments at a bad time when an unexpected expense hits.
-Even a small cushion changes the math significantly.
+Before you invest anything beyond your employer's 401(k) match, save at least one month of essential expenses as a cash buffer.
+Investing without an emergency fund means you might have to sell investments at the wrong time when an unexpected expense hits.
+Even a small cushion changes everything.

-Once you have that buffer in place, start building toward a full emergency fund over time while also investing.
-These two goals can run in parallel.
+Once you have that buffer, build toward a full emergency fund over time while also investing.
+These two goals can happen in parallel.
 For help sizing your emergency fund, see the General Principles guide.

 Priority order for most young adults: 1) Capture the full employer 401(k) match.
 2) Build a starter emergency fund.
 3) Fund a Roth IRA up to the annual limit.
 4) Max out 401(k).
 5) Taxable brokerage account.